sclarkstone/milestoneProject2/README.md

     * No errors were found when passing through the offical [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fsclarkstone.github.io%2FmilestoneProject1%2Fassets%2Fcss%2Fstyles.css&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en) for my custom style.css. however, 17 errors were found in the bootstrap cdn.

 ### First mentor review
-After the first review with my mentor some recommendations for improvements were made.
-I carried out these recommendations, they are detailed below.
-I Have also included a mockup screen shot image of beofre the mentor recommendations were made to give some context as to why the recomendations were made and to show the improvements that were made by implementing them.
+After the first review with my mentor some recommendations for improvements were made, they are detailed below.
+I Have also included a mockup screen shot image of before the mentor recommendations were made to give some context as to why the recomendations were made and to show the improvements that were made by implementing them.

 ![Before recomendations mock up screen shots](assets/images/ScreenMockUps.png)

 * Homepage
+   * Need significantly more information about the randomly selected city.
+To achieve this, the layout will need to be ameded to make more room for the city information box.
+The hero image will need to be reduced in height on all devices screen sizes and on larger screen sizes the left column will need to be wider and the right column size reduced.
+Suggestions for more information are weather (using the open weather map api), AirBnB link, trip advisor link, bus and trains schedules.
+Advice was to ensure there is a balance of both travel and activities about the location.

 * Map
+    * Need significantly more information about the randomly selected city.Suggestions for more information are weather (using the open weather map api), AirBnB link, trip advisor link, bus and trains schedules.
+Advice was to ensure there is a balance of both travel and activities about the location.